arzamansoori/TODOList/readme.md

 ![TODO List](https://img.shields.io/badge/TODO-LIST-%23833F72)

-TODO List website is created with using HTML, CSS(styling yet to be done) and JavaScript.
+TODO List website is created with using HTML, CSS and JavaScript.

 ## TABLE OF CONTENTS
 #